SomerEsat/ethereum-staking-guides/README.md

 ## Step 3 - Install a lightweight GUI for RDP

 This step is questionable.
 The Prysm beacon and validator services could be run as background services on startup so you don't have to manually start them.
 However, the validator requires a password, and I'm not sure how to store it in a secure way.
-Probably via an ethdo wallet ([link](https://docs.prylabs.network/docs/prysm-usage/wallet-keymanager/)).
+Probably via an ([ethdo wallet](https://docs.prylabs.network/docs/prysm-usage/wallet-keymanager/)).

-> TODO(SE): I will revisit this step once I figure it out.
+> TODO(SE): Revisit this step once I figure it out.

-The following will install a lightweight GUI onto the Ubuntu server called xfce ([link](https://www.xfce.org/)).
+The following will install a lightweight GUI onto the Ubuntu server called ([xfce](https://www.xfce.org/)).
 If it gives you the option during setup, select ```lightdm```.

 ```
 sudo apt-get -y install xfce4